 In 1901, Hill and investor JP Morgan bought the Northern Pacific Railroad and the Burlington lines which gave them control of 1/4 of all the Nation’s rail lines.
 When he tried to merge all three under a single company name he was found in violation of the Sherman Anti-trust Act but President Roosevelt and forced to break it all up.
 Hill was worth $63 Million with a total of $200 Million in assets in deserve lines which he continued to run with great success, all though he felt personally crushed.
 One of his last deals was selling 9 million acres of timberland which set the foundation for what later became US Bank.

 James J Hill died in the home from a long bout of untreated hemorrhoids in 1916 at the age of 77.
-He sought help late with a home visit by the famous Mayo Clinic brothers but by that point his condition was too far gone.
+He sought help late with a home visit by the famous Mayo Clinic brothers but by that point, his condition was too far gone.
 Surprisingly, the very detailed-driven Hill died without a will and when his wife Mary died just 5 years later she also did not have a will prepared.
 This created a lot of issues for the couple’s 10 children who bought the home in 1925 and donated it to the Catholic Archdiocese of St. Paul.
 In 1978 the Minnesota Historical Society acquired the home and has been giving year-round tours ever since.
-You can still see James J Hills influence directly around the Twin Cities from not just the Stone Arch Bridge and Libraries he built, but how his work enabled to entire metro to grow and be what it is today.
+You can still see James J Hills influence directly around the Twin Cities from not just the Stone Arch Bridge and Libraries he built, but how his work helped the entire metro to grow and be what it is today.

 House Tour Hours: Wednesday-Saturday 10am-3:30pm; Sunday 1-3:30pm; Closed major holidays.
 House Tour Cost: Adults $9, Seniors & Students with ID $7, Kids $6.
 Art Gallery Hours: Monday-Saturday 10am-4pm; Sunday 1-4pm; Closed major holidays.
 Historic Photo: (Home in 1891, Greenhouse in 1891, Home in 1895, Home in Winter of 1895, Postcard of the mansion in 1907).
 James J Hill House Website: (HERE).